dindy/solid-resources/webid-tls.md

     cert:key <#public_key> .

-Add a new subject to the profile :
+Add a new subject to the profile with the data of 2.3 :

     <#public_key>
         a cert:RSAPublicKey;